-IDEOLOGICAL HEGEMONY arises in a situation where a particular ideology is pervasively reflected throughout a society in all principal social institutions and permeates cultural ideas and social relationships.
-Ideological hegemony is a system of thought control.
-Ideology is a linked set of ideas and beliefs that act to uphold and justify an existing or desired arrangement of power, authority, wealth and status in a society.
+Ideological Hegemony is seen where a particular ideology is pervasively reflected throughout a society in all principal social institutions, and permeates its cultural ideas and social relationships.
+Ideological hegemony is linked to a set of ideas and beliefs that act to uphold and justify an existing or desired arrangement of power, authority, wealth and status in a society.
+The kind of ideological hegemony that operates in America is different from the mechanisms used by totalitarian states to maintain control.
+Ideological hegemony operates through many mechanisms including the media, education system, newspeak and others with the primary function of maintaining support for the dominant socio-economic system in the United States.

 Controversy and Ideological Hegemony in